top of page

 All of the townships that existed at the time of the Oil Boom are included here.
 The two exceptions are Mineral and Victory Townships, formed later from parts of Frenchcreek and Sandycreek Townships.
 For brief histories of Mineral and Victory Townships and a description of the Donation Lands, please click here.

-About VCHS
+About the VCHS

 We serve the Venango County community by preserving the history important to all of us.